Received this email from one of their sales minions:

 Director IT Services

-mikethephotographer wrote the review because of poor customer service at Time Warner Cable.
+This person wrote the review because of poor customer service of time warner cable internet service from Time Warner Cable.
 Reviewer claimed that he or she lost $960 and wants Time Warner Cable to "see attached mitigation strategy".

 The most disappointing in user's experience was very poor customer service.
 The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.

-We collected other reviews about products and/or services offered by Time Warner Cable and time warner cable internet service for you to read.
+We collected other reviews about products and/or services offered by Time Warner Cable for you to read.
 This information may help you with your purchase decision.